Have you ever watched someone else run a Google search and wondered:

 Why is my Google search different from theirs?
 Why did my Google search results change?

 It’s a question as old as time.
 (Which, in case you didn’t know, began in 1998.
 When Google was created.
 Before that there was nothing.)

 It’s an excellent question.
 One, that if you’re serious about SEO and ranking well organically, you absolutely must know the answer to.
 Especially if you target local search.

-To find the answer (and to learn how you can benefit from knowing it), let’s start by answering a very similar question…
+To find the answer to why Google search results vary (and to learn how you can benefit from knowing it), let’s start by answering a very similar question…

 Are Google Results the Same for Everyone?

 You and your friend Carl visit a roller coaster.
 You take the very last seat because everyone knows that’s the place to be on a roller coaster.
 Carl takes the very first seat because Carl doesn’t know about the physics of riding roller coasters.
 Right before boarding Carl drinks a liter of Mountain Dew and eats twelve corn dogs.
 You eat nothing.
 Because common sense.
 Upon boarding you take your mouse ears off.
 Carl leaves his on.
 Because Carl.

 There you sit in the very last seat of the roller coaster, empty-stomached and sans mouse ears, ready for a fun-filled ride.
 There Carl sits in the very front seat, being all Carl-like, loose-fitting hat atop his head and a belly filled to the brim.

 Three.
 Two.
 One.
 Blast off!